Killington is a Vermont Hiking Hub: Here are the Top Trails in the Area

-If you are looking for a hiking hub in Vermont with an abundance of trails, swimming, camping, waterfalls, and amazing views, you have to check out Killington!
+If you are looking for a hiking hub in Vermont with abundant trails, swimming, camping, waterfalls, and amazing views, you have to check out Killington!

 The plethora of Killington hiking trails in the Central Green Mountains makes this a fabulous destination for outdoor lovers, whether you’re a novice hiker or an expert.